 Apple was actually incorporated nine months later, on Jan.
 3, 1977, according to the company's Web site, a search of which returns no mention of April 1, 1976.
 However, the site's skimpy profile of Steve Jobs does say he "co-founded (Apple) in 1976."

-The papers that Wozniak referenced in 1996 and now in his email to me involve the formalization of a 1976 partnership between Wozniak, Jobs and Ron Wayne (right), an oft-overlooked third partner whose decision to back out of the fledgling venture only 11 days after its formation makes him Apple's version of the Beatles' Pete Best.
+The papers that Wozniak referenced in 1996 and now in his email to me involve the formalization of a 1976 partnership between Wozniak, Jobs and Ron Wayne (left), an oft-overlooked third partner whose decision to back out of the fledgling venture only 11 days after its formation makes him Apple's version of the Beatles' Pete Best.

 I'd seen a number of references to that partnership as the basis for April 1, 1976 being Apple's real Day One, but could find no documentation.
 So I turned to Owen W. Linzmayer, author of Apple Confidential 2.0by No Starch Press.

 "The paperwork for Apple the partnership was most definitely dated April 1," Linzmayer writes in reply to my inquiry.
 "Maybe it wasn't filed for several days after. ...
 In any event, I know I have copies of the partnership agreement somewhere.
 If you really want me to dig it up, I'll give it a shot."

 I asked him to give it a shot ... and not 10 minutes later he sends me a .pdf file, which you can read here.

 It's dated April 1, 1976, all right, and is signed by Wozniak, Jobs and Wayne.

 End of story, or so I believed.
 (In fact, not wanting to waste the reporting effort, I began to write a consolation-prize post that was going to be headlined: "How the facts got in the way of an interesting Apple tale.")